anskarl/LoMRF/doc/0_quick_start.md

 The scenario that we follow in this example is outlined by the following narrative:

-  1. At the beginning (i.e., initial state), the prey is alive and the hunter's gun is unloaded.
+  1. At the beginning (i.e., initial state), the prey is alive and the hunter's gun is empty.
-  2. The hunter is shooting with an unloaded gun.
+  2. The hunter is shooting with an empty gun.
 We expecting that nothing changes and therefore the prey remains alive.
   3. The hunter loads the gun, waiting for a moment, and then he shoots at the prey.
 As a result, the prey becomes dead.
   4. From that point in time and after, the prey should remain dead, no matter what is happening (e.g., reloading the gun and shooting again).

 ## Writing your first knowledge base

-Once we have described the running example, we now begin with formulating our knowledge base.
-The knowledge base file has suffix `.mln` and in this example is named as `theory.mln`.
+We have described our running example, we now begin by formulating our knowledge base.
+The knowledge base file has the suffix `.mln` and in this example is named as `theory.mln`.

 The contents of the `theory.mln` file is can be the following:

   1. Domain types and (optionally) their possible values, e.g., the domain of *time* ranging from 0 to 10.
-  2. Predicate definitions, representing the structure of a predicate.
+  2. Predicate definitions, representing the structure of each predicate.
 For example, the predicate that is named as `Foo` with a single argument that takes constants from the domain of time, i.e., `Foo(time)`.
   3. (optional) Function definitions, representing the structure of a function.
-For example, the function that is named as `bar` with a single argument that takes constants from the domain of time and returns constants from the domain *month* (i.e., representing the month number), i.e., `month = bar(time)`.
+For example, the function that is named as `bar` with a single argument that takes constants from the domain of time and returns constants from the domain of *month* (i.e., representing the month number), i.e., `month = bar(time)`.
   4. Formulas represented in First-Order logic, expressing the template for producing Markov Networks.
      * The syntax of logical formulas can be found [here](1_syntax.md)
      * Each formula imposes a constraint.
      * Each formula can be associated with some *weight* value, that is a positive or negative real number.
 The higher the value of weight, the stronger the constraint represented by the formula.
-     * Hard-constrained formulas, do not have weights (the weight is assumed infinite) and capture the knowledge which is assumed to be certain.
+     * Hard-constrained formulas, do not have weights (the weight is assumed to be infinite) and capture the knowledge which is assumed to be certain.
      * Soft-constrained formulas are always associated with weights and capture imperfect knowledge, allowing for the existence of worlds in which this knowledge is violated.
-  5. A special case of formulas are the definite clauses, with which we define declarations of rules.
+  5. A special case of formulas are the definite clauses, which can be used to define declarations of rules.
 The definite clauses, are processed by the LoMRF and automatically translated to equivalent formulas.
-Their syntax has simpler from formulas and are ideal for defining domain-specific knowledge.
+Their syntax is simpler from the syntax of formulas and are ideal for defining domain-specific knowledge.

-Please note that variables and domain types are starting with a lower-case letter.
-All variables are assumed to be universally quantified unless otherwise indicated. *Predicates*, *functions* and *constants* start with an upper-case letter.
+Please note that variables, domain types and *functions* are starting with a lower-case letter.
+All variables are assumed to be universally quantified unless otherwise indicated. *Predicates* and *constants* start with an upper-case letter.

 ### Domain types

 That part is optional, since the LoMRF can collect all possible constant symbols for each domain type that appears in our formulas, as well as in the specified evidence.
 Furthermore, if the have constant symbols in both evidence and our theory (domain types, as well as in formulas), the LoMRF will automatically compute the union of all constant symbols.
-On the other hand, in situations where the evidence might not contain all possible constant symbols, then it is advised to define that subset symbols in the theory.
+On the other hand, in situations where the evidence might not contain all possible constant symbols, then it is advised to define that subset of symbols in the theory.

-The domain types that we use in our example are belong to the domains of *time*, *event* and *fluent*.
+The domain types that we are using in our example belong to the domains of *time*, *event* and *fluent*.
 The values where each one domain takes are constant symbols and are finite.
 Their possible finite symbols can be explicitly defined in our `theory.mln` file.
 For example, the domain of fluents is represented below: